The Length of String in SQL Server: A Comprehensive Guide for Dev

 In this example, we are creating a table called “Employee” with four columns.
 The “FirstName”, “LastName”, and “Email” columns are defined as NVARCHAR data types, with lengths of 50, 50, and 100 characters, respectively.
 This means that every time a new row is inserted into the “Employee” table, only the amount of storage space that is necessary to store the actual data in these columns will be allocated.

-READ ALSO Hosting Server Management: An Ultimate Guide for Dev
+READ ALSO How to Host a TS Server - A Comprehensive Guide for Dev

 Optimizing NVARCHAR Data Types